osteele/hackingthelibrary.org/src/pages/posts/5-lint.md

 ./mqtt_json/mqtt_config.py:32:1: E305 expected 2 blank lines after class or function definition, found 1
 ```

 Each line consists of a source location, an error code (`D100`), and an error description.
-The location and description allow you to find and fix the actual violation; the error code is useful in order to ignore it, as we'll see next.
+The location and description allow you to *find and fix* the violation.
+The error code is useful in order to *ignore* it, as we'll see next.

 ## Configuring the linter

-If we had to fix 47 violations before we could start running the linter on a continuous basis — or, if running it reported so many errors that new violations got lost in the noise — adopting a linter wouldn't provide much bang for the buck.
+If we had to fix 47 violations before we could start running the linter on a continuous basis — or, if running it reported so many errors that new violations got lost in the noise — then adopting a linter wouldn't provide much bang for the buck.
 We want to *ignore* some violations — some for now, some forever.

 [There's two ways to ignore an violation](http://flake8.pycqa.org/en/latest/user/violations.html) (that we'll cover), and three reasons to do so.

-Ignoring violations:
+*How* to ignore:

 * An whole class of violations can be *completely ignored*, from all files, by adding its code to a `setup.cfg` file.
 [Commit #`303c296`](https://github.com/olinlibrary/bear-as-a-service/commit/303c296) implements this.
 * A particular violation can be ignored by placing a special comment, for example `#noqa: E402 `, on the line that causes the violation.
 [Commit #`b3f1b3b`](https://github.com/olinlibrary/bear-as-a-service/commit/b3f1b3b) has examples of this.

-Reasons to ignore a violation:
+*Why* to ignore:

 * *We aren't ready to fix it*.
 Running a code quality tool with some error checking turned off is still better than not running one at all.
 An example in `setup.cfg` is the ignore for `D100` “Missing docstring in public module”.
 I was already thinking I should at least add a module comment to each file; `flake8` reminds me that I haven't done so.
 * *We disagree with the recommendation*.
 I personally prefer self-documenting code (well-designed code with well-chosen names) to comments and doc-strings; I don't believe in documenting every class and function; hence, `ignore=D012` “Missing docstring in public method”[^2].